-- Elevate your legs above the level of your heart: Venous pressure buildup is worsened by gravity and relieved by elevation
+Venous pressure buildup is worsened by gravity and relieved by elevation.

-- External compression: Compression stocking counteract the pressure buildup in the legs and should be worn throughout the day in all pregnant women when possible.
+Compression stockings counteract the pressure buildup in the legs and should be worn throughout the day in all pregnant women when possible.
 The beneficial effects of compression stockings are tremendous and can help prevent progression of varicose veins and leg swelling.